aika-l/grafana-practice/README.md

 ```

 ### How to run the program
 The starting point for our application to perform all the tasks automatically is inside the **script.sh** file.
-Which needs to be started once you have all the pre-reqs ready.
+Which needs to be started once you have all the prereqs ready.
   - Function prep_bastion() will update Ubuntu VM and install Terraform on that VM.
   - Function create_instance() will go into Terraform folder that above function created.
 It will initialize Terraform and applies Terraform.